Peer Review of Teaching Protocol, University of Arizona

 About

 Documentation for promotion and tenure requires a teaching portfolio and peer review evaluations.
-In response, the OIA developed an interactive, online protocol that can be used for peer review of teaching.
+In response, the University Center for Assessment, Teaching, and Technology developed an interactive, online protocol for formative peer review of teaching.

 More information about this initiative »